restarone/violet_rails/README.md

 * If you are the first user in a subdomain, you are conferred maximum permissions

 ## Deployment 🚀
-### There are 2 options for deployment.
-AWS EC2 and Heroku
+### There are 2 options for deployment using AWS EC2 and Heroku

-The [Demo](https://violet.restarone.solutions/) of `violet_rails` is deployed on AWS EC2 (using Ubuntu 20.04LTS) & requires some server setup/automation with Capistrano.
+The [Demo](https://violet.restarone.solutions/) of `violet_rails` is deployed on AWS EC2 (using Ubuntu 20.04 LTS) & requires some server setup/automation with Capistrano.
 The steps are outlined in-detail here: https://github.com/restarone/violet_rails/wiki/Deploying-to-EC2-(with-Capistrano)

 If you prefer deploying to Heroku, [you can view the guide for that here](https://github.com/restarone/violet_rails/wiki/Deploying-to-Heroku)